MobMonRob/DSL4GeometricAlgebra/README.md

 ## Netbeans IDE Tooling

 ### Syntax-Highlighting
-A Syntax-Highlighting plugin can be found [here](https://github.com/orat/netbeans-ocga/tree/master).
+A Syntax-Highlighting plugin for the Netbeans-IDE can be found [here](https://github.com/orat/netbeans-ocga/tree/master).

 ### Insertion of special characters